Daryll Lynne and Molly discuss narration and how to find the best point of view for every distinct voice.

 - Train readers to understand the creative decisions for points of view through consistency of the narrative voice while also maintaining a balance with industry standards

-- However, do not feel confined to reader’s expectations, especially when writing the first draft, because as Molly says, if you don’t like what you’re doing you probably won’t finish it
+- However, do not feel confined by reader’s (or publisher’s) expectations, especially when writing the first draft – as Molly says, if you don’t like what you’re doing you probably won’t finish it

-- Daryll Lynne discusses using different tenses to explore different perspectives using time as a tool to create more nuance within the character’s lives
+- Daryll Lynne discusses how she plays around with different tenses to explore different perspectives using time as a tool to create more nuance within the character’s lives